 - Slip the dress lining over the outer garment with the right sides facing each other.
 Place the shoulder straps in between the inner and outer layers, then pin to secure.

-- Attach the back straps and make sure they are about 6~7” apart from each other.
+- Lastly, attach the back straps and make sure they are about 6"-7” apart from each other.

 Helpful hint: Double-check by using your camisole to verify the right placement of the back shoulder straps.

 I found 2 identical blue and white pinstriped men’s dress shirts at a local thrift store.
 I thought they would look adorable for this tutorial.

 You can be creative and go with multicolor mixed patterns, or even a red and white pinstriped shirt of your choice.